Create a Windows Virtual Machine from an ISO

 Step 2: Create Volumes

-If a volume type is not specified, Private Cloud Director will use the __DEFAULT__
+If you do not specify a volume type Private Cloud Director uses __DEFAULT__

-Acts as the bootable volume containing the Windows installation media.
+This creates a bootable volume that contains the Windows installation media.

 openstack volume create --image windows-installation-iso --size 10 --bootable windows-installation-volume --insecure